 Sometimes the user prefers to view the information in the CLI, but getting to inspect a resource can be hard given the length of the command to type in the terminal.
 This is why we built a "View in CLI" feature.
 The UI lets the user navigate quickly to a specific resource, she/he can then click on a button to display the same data she/he is seeing on the UI in the CLI.

-We wanted the CLI experience in the UI to feel seemless.
+We wanted the CLI experience in the UI to feel seamless.
 Hence we rebuilt the Logs and Exec UCP features for Docker and Kubernetes resources so they could work in this terminal.
 The user could then view logs or exec in a specific container while still be able to navigate.
-This resulted in less context switching and a smoother work flow.
+This resulted in less context switching and smoother workflow.

 docker exec command against that container.

 The Dockerfile for the image of that container is available here.

 This project was originally a UX experiment but it resulted in an actual UI feature.
 We were looking for new ways to display all the different layers of Kubernetes objects composing a Kubernetes Compose stack, have a better way to tell the user how these resources are related to each other and also give a better overview of the status of each one of these stack components.